 Resources and Energy

-Tasmania has a strong, innovative forest industry that sells woodchips, logs, paper and value added forest products such as pharmaceuticals, food additives, clothing and bioenergy pellets to the world.
-Wood and paper products contributed $230 million in export revenue to Tasmania’s economy in the financial year to June 2018.
+Tasmania has a strong, innovative forest industry that sells woodchips, logs, paper and value-added forest products such as pharmaceuticals, food additives, clothing, industrial chemicals and bioenergy pellets to the world.
+Global demand for Tasmania’s wood and paper products has more than doubled since 2014.